Uniform and insignia of Scouting America: Right sleeve

 Official uniforms come with the US flag sewn to the top of the sleeve.
-Wearing the flag is optional—Scouts whose religion, tradition, or personal beliefs prevent them from displaying the flag are not required to do so.
-Below the flag, Cub Scouts (including Webelos) may wear a den number and Boy Scouts and Webelos Scouts (as an option) may wear a patrol emblem.
+The orientation of the flag meets the United States Flag Code.
+Wearing the flag is optional.
+Scouts whose religion, tradition, or personal beliefs prevent them from displaying the flag are not required to do so.

+Below the flag, Cub Scouts (including Webelos) may wear a gold and blue den number and Boy Scouts and Webelos Scouts (as an option) may wear a patrol emblem.
 In the next position, Scouts and Scouters may wear the most recent Quality Unit emblem earned by their unit.
 District or council level Scouters may wear the most recently earned Quality District or Quality Council patch.
 Venturers may wear the official Venturing emblem or an approved specialty emblem below the flag.
 Scouts and Scouters at the area or regional level may wear a region emblem below the flag.

 Other items that may be worn on the right sleeve include the Musician badge and National Honor Patrol stars.
 Boy Scouts and Varsity Scouts wearing a long-sleeve shirt may also wear up to six merit badges in two columns of three near the cuff.

+Webelos wear the Webelos metal miniature pin with its red, green and gold tails under the optional den patch.
+It is used to pin adventure pins and track progress.
+This replaces the belt loops used by Lions, Bobcats, Wolf and Bear and is later replaced by the Merit Badge Sash when crossing over to Scouts.